GeoNode/documentation/usage/users_groups/users_info.rst

      *User details*

-In this page the main information about the user are shown: personal information (name, surname, organization and so on...) and the resources the user owns (layers, maps and documents).
+In this page the main information about the user are shown: personal information (name, surname, organization and so on...) and the resources the user owns (datasets, maps and documents).

 Through the :guilabel:`User Activities` link, in right side of the page, it is possible to visualize all the activities the user has been done.